 To create your own winter smiles you will need:

-Your favorite organic fruit juice preferably ice cold.
+- Your favorite organic, no sugar added fruit juice, preferably ice cold.
 We used an organic berry juice.